 Since the start of the pandemic we have developed stronger relationships between partner agencies, promoting an approach to adult support and protection (ASP) that keeps all partners involved and included in discussions and planning, particularly in our routine ASP work and in the undertaking of Large Scale Investigations.
-East Renfrewshire HSCP received 1,810 ASP referrals and 1,422 adult welfare concern referrals between January 2021 and January 2023.
+We are seeing a continued trend of increasing ASP referrals from pre pandemic levels of 697 in 2019/20 to 1,010 in 2022/23.
+In the intervening years we had 857 referrals in 2020/21 and 805 in 2021/22.